coq/coq/doc/sphinx/language/gallina-extensions.rst

 On the user level, primitive projections can be used as a replacement for the usual defined ones, although there are a few notable differences.

-.. opt:: Printing Primitive Projection Parameters
+.. flag:: Printing Primitive Projection Parameters

 This compatibility option reconstructs internally omitted parameters at printing time (even though they are absent in the actual AST manipulated by the kernel).

-.. opt:: Printing Primitive Projection Compatibility
+.. flag:: Printing Primitive Projection Compatibility

 This compatibility option (on by default) governs the printing of pattern-matching over primitive records.